 The COVID-19 pandemic has changed how people can say goodbye and mourn.
 Funerals are still taking place, but as they are restricted to immediate family and must abide by social distancing rules, many of those experiencing a bereavement may not be able to say goodbye and publicly express their grief in the way they would like to.
 This can only make grief more difficult to handle.

 Yet there are ways of experiencing the powerful benefits of collective mourning within these restrictions.
-Our last blog looked at how to conduct a virtual funeral that makes traditional rituals possible while being apart.
+Information here looks at how to conduct a virtual funeral that makes traditional rituals possible while being apart.
 People can still share stories, sing together, drink together and light a candle over a video call.
 But grief doesn’t end with a funeral.

 Here are some ways you can continue to offer meaningful comfort during lockdown: